pavanvyn/triple-stability/README.md

 This repository contains a simple python3 code to check if a given configuration of a triple-star system is dynamically stable.
-Please refer to Vynatheya et al. (2022) for details regarding the multi-layer perceptron classifier.
+Please refer to Vynatheya et al. (2022) (see https://arxiv.org/abs/2207.03151) for details regarding the multi-layer perceptron classifier.

 The first step is to install the scikit-learn package (if not already available) using the following terminal command: